 Employees who manage their stress are mentally healthy.
 They can do their job better.
-Here are some ways for employee stress management:
+Here are some ways to employee stress management:

 The executions create stress for themselves and their colleagues.
 On a similar note, workers who are consuming fatty or sugary foods may crash and burn in the fuel department.
 An easy solution?
 Healthy breakfast Providing healthy snacks in the workplace – or encouraging and training employees about healthy snacking – can help employees grow healthy.
 Healthy snacks fuel the body without damaging the road.